Relevance-guided Supervision for OpenQA with ColBERT: Background Related Work

 Weak supervision is also a topic in IR.
-For instance, \citet{dehghani2017neural} explore ways to use BM25 as a teacher model to train a neural ranker that can outperform its teacher.
-Other weak supervision signals in IR include anchor text \cite{zhang2020selective} and headings text \cite{macavaney2019content}, treating this text as a query for which the target content is assumed relevant.
-Lastly, clicks and other user interactions have long been used as a source of supervision for search and recommendation.
-However, the gold short answer string is unique to OpenQA and, as we show, can lead to very large quality improvements when combined with an effective model like \sys{}.
+For instance, \citet{dehghani2017neural} explore using BM25 as a teacher model to train a neural ranker.
+Other weak signals in IR include anchor text~\cite{zhang2020selective} and headings text \cite{macavaney2019content}, treated as queries for which the target content is assumed relevant.
+Lastly, user interactions have long been used for supervision in search and recommendation.
+However, the gold answer string is unique to OpenQA and we show it can lead to large quality gains when combined with an effective retriever.